Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 };
 ```

-- Let's run to try it :)
+- Let's give it a try :)

 ```bash
 npm run dev